exu6jh/math-projects/README.md

 Area: number theory

-Covering systems are sets of ordered pairs (a_i, n_i) such that every integer is congruent to some a_i modulo n_i.
+Covering systems are finite sets of ordered pairs (a_i, n_i) such that every integer is congruent to some a_i modulo n_i.
 A number q is a quadratic residue of a modulus n if q is congruent to some perfect square modulo n.
 This project examines whether there exists some covering system composed solely of (a_i, n_i) such that a_i is a quadratic residue of n_i.
+More info can be found in the folder itself.

+The core problem of this project has been SOLVED.